apostolos-geyer/stack/tools/settings/docs/env-modules.md

 ## Module: turbo-json.ts

-Functions for syncing the `globalEnv` array in turbo.json with the cfg.env schema.
+Functions for syncing the `globalEnv` array in turbo.json with the platform schema.

 ### Types